 Air Gunners course at Royal Air Force Station Waddington, Lincolnshire, England, October 23, 1941.
-Fred Moritz is on the far left in the top row.Fred Moritz
+Fred Moritz is second from the left in the bottom row.Fred Moritz

 Halifax bomber in flight, circa 1942-45.Fred Moritz